Swag's Jazzfest FAQ - Transportation Summary

 Taxi

-Cabs to or from the Fest cost the meter rate, or $4 per person, whichever is higher, plus a $1/cab fuel surcharge.
-Meter rate from Downtown or the Quarter is usually around $10-12.
-Cost from the Garden District will be more.
+Cabs to or from the Fest cost the meter rate, or $7 per person, whichever is higher.
+Meter rate from Downtown or the Quarter is usually around $10-20.
+Cost from the Garden District will be more (current meter rates are $3.50 for the first 1/8 mile, 30 cents for each 1/8 mile after that).
 There are two cab stands at the Festival, marked as A and B on the map above.
 After the Fest, it's against the rules for cabbies to pick up fares except at these two spots.
-Expect 10-30 minute lines on most days to get a cab when Fest lets out.
+Expect 10-30 minute lines on most days to get a cab when Fest lets out (but sometimes much longer on really crowded days).

 Here's a hint if you leave using the Stallings Playground location (A on the map).
 To get on line, you will be directed into the playground at the corner closest to Fest.
 The line will eventually lead back out onto Gentilly, where they will load cabs from a half dozen spots along the curb.
 Once you get through the gate back onto the street, listen for the taxi folks to shout out to "move down", then move past the folks waiting at the first few spots, down to the end closest to where you entered the playground.
 Folks who don't know the procedure always back the line up for the first 2 spots, so groups that move down to the other end will save some time.